Here is an interesting question... Why do most people try to learn Excel VBA?

 Unlike your typical VBA course, it will teach you practical and useful VBA code that you can use immediately.
 It will show you proven principles and little-known techniques that professionals developers use to create their own applications.
 It provides explanations in clear English that anyone can follow.

-It will ultimately show you how to build any VBA Application in a fraction of the time you thought possible.
+It will ultimately show you how to build any VBA Application in a fraction of the time you thought possible even if you've never written a line of VBA code in your life.

 Learn how to build a simple framework for any VBA application.
 This application reads data from a closed workbook and writes it to the current worksheet.
 It may sound simple but it covers techniques you will use in 90% of your applications.